contact-nat/restlet-sites/modules/com.restlet/tech-doc/apispark/tutorials/02_apis-for-vendors/01_document-restlet-api.md

 Use the ```@ApiModelProperty``` annotation: the description of the annotated field.

 # 5. Test your API
-You can then test your API for your web browser or from tools such as the Chrome extensions [POSTMAN](https://chrome.google.com/webstore/detail/postman-rest-client/fdmmgilgnpjigdojojpjoooidkmcomcm?utm_source=chrome-ntp-icon) and [DHC](http://sprintapi.com/dhcs.html) that provide a graphical user interface to perform HTTP calls.
+You can then test your API from your web browser or from tools such as the Chrome extensions [POSTMAN](https://chrome.google.com/webstore/detail/postman-rest-client/fdmmgilgnpjigdojojpjoooidkmcomcm?utm_source=chrome-ntp-icon) and [DHC](http://sprintapi.com/dhcs.html) that provide a graphical user interface to perform HTTP calls.
 Here is a list of sample commands available:

 ## List of companies in distinct formats